infonl/info-techradar/radar/2022-05-17/github.md

 featured: true
 ---

-We prefer GitHub as source code management and CI solution.
+We prefer GitHub as source code management and CI/CD solution.
+We prefer to use GitHub Actions for (CI/CD) software workflow automation.

 Background: